ArmandPhilippot/apeu/README.md

 A global feed is available in each language.
 This projects also supports individual feeds for each collections.

+### View transitions

+While all browsers do not support view transitions yet, this project uses Astro built-in view transitions to provide a fallback.
+This feature avoids full-page navigation refresh which seems preferrable to some.

 ## Authoring

 The content directory located at the root of the project is used to store all the website contents.
 You can provide a custom relative path using an environment variable named `CONTENT_PATH`.